ezsystems/commerce-documentation/docs/guide/order_history/order_history_features/orderhistory_local_orders.md

 ### Templates

-The template used to generated the invoice view and the invoice PDF is `EshopBundle/Resources/views/Invoice/show.html.twig`.
+`EshopBundle/Resources/views/Invoice/show.html.twig` template is used to generated the invoice view and the invoice PDF.

 This template does not extend any other template, so it also generates the `<html>` and `<head>` tags.